FIIRE Pilot Program Requirements – Year One

-Fire Departments that participate in the FIIRE Pilot Program Year One will be eligible for a premium rate reduction of 10% for risk class 6904 during Pilot Year One.
+Fire Departments that participate in the FIIRE Program will be eligible for a premium rate reduction of 10% for risk class 6904.
+They can also apply for equipment grants during the application period.

-Fire Departments that did not participate in the Pilot Review Quarter prior to Year One enrollment must review their Fire Department's worker’s compensation costs and assess their safety and health programs using the Vulnerability Assessment Program (VAP) survey.
+Fire Departments that did not participate in FIIRE the prior year must review their worker’s compensation costs and assess their safety and health programs using the Vulnerability Assessment Program (VAP) survey.

-During Pilot Year One, all participating Fire Departments commit to:
+During the first year of participation, all Fire Departments commit to:

 Letter of Intent

-• Make a decision regarding participation in the FIIRE Pilot Program in coordination with the department’s fire chief, designated union official, and jurisdictional authority.
+- Make a decision regarding participation in the FIIRE Program in coordination with the department’s fire chief, designated union official, and jurisdictional authority.

-• Decision to participate in Year One of the FIIRE Pilot Program:
+- Decision to participate in the FIIRE Program:

-• Decision to not participate in Year One of the FIIRE Pilot Program:
+- Decision to participate in the FIIRE Program:

-• Submit letter declining participation, including information on the basis for decision
+- Submit letter declining participation, including information on the basis for decision and signature of those that enrolled the department into the program.

 Self-assessment